Rector (academia): Denmark

-Prior to their conversion to universities, polytechnics often had the rector as the head of the establishment; following their transition to universities, the rector became the vice-chancellor.
+Finland

+In Finland, the head of a primary school or secondary schools is called a rector (rehtori) provided the school is of sufficient size in terms of faculty and students, otherwise the title is headmaster (koulunjohtaja).
+The head of some Finnish universities is called chancellor (kansleri).

 Germany

-The head of a German university is either called "Rektor" (rector) or "Präsident" (president).
-The difference is usually that a "Rektor" is elected by the Senate from among the professors of the university (which is the traditional method of choosing the head of a German university), while a "Präsident" need neither be a professor nor a member of the university (or of any university) prior to appointment.
-The "Rektor" is traditionally addressed as "Magnifizenz".
-The rector forms a collegiate leadership body together with the pro-rectors (Prorektor) and the university's chancellor (Kanzler) - the rectorate (Rektorat).
-The rectorate is usually aided by several advisors (Referent) who provide advice on specific topics and take over responsibilities in the preparation of decisions, roughly comparable to an associate PVC in the British academic system.
+The head of a German university is called either Rektor (rector) or Präsident (president).
+The difference is usually that a Rektor is elected by the Senate from among the professors of the university (which is the traditional method of choosing the head of a German university), while a Präsident need be neither a professor nor a member of the university (or of any university) prior to appointment.
+The Rektor is traditionally addressed as Magnifizenz.
+The rector forms a collegiate leadership body together with the pro-rectors (Prorektor) and the university's chancellor (Kanzler) - collectively the rectorate (Rektorat).
+The rectorate is usually aided by several advisors (Referent) who provide advice on specific topics and take over responsibilities in the preparation of decisions, roughly comparable to an associate Pro-Vice-Chancellor in the British academic system.

-Rektor is also the official title of the principal/headmaster of an elementary school, the deputies are called Konrektor.

-In earlier times, the title Rektor was also used for the heads of a Gymnasium.
+Rektor is also the official title of the principal/headmaster of an elementary school; the deputies are called Konrektor.
+In earlier times, the title Rektor was also used for the head of a Gymnasium.
 Today, these teachers usually hold the title of Oberstudiendirektor ("Senior Director of Studies").